-The New Forest Reptile Centre is open from Easter until the end of September from 10am – 4.30pm and is situated immediately off of the A35 about two miles west of Lyndhurst and clearly signposted.
+The New Forest Reptile Centre is generally open during spring and summer each year and is situated immediately off of the A35 about two miles west of Lyndhurst and clearly signposted.
 Entry is FREE and there is plenty of car parking space for which a donation is requested.
+Details of opening times can be found at https://www.forestryengland.uk/new-forest-reptile-centre

 The New Forest Reptile Centre was created in 1974, by Keeper Derek Thompson, who was then the occupant of Holiday Hill Cottage, the property situated next to the Reptile Centre.
 His aim was to combine his personal enthusiasm for reptiles with the opportunity to educate the public about them by showing all the native species of reptile and amphibian together for the first time in the UK in simulated natural habitats.
 The centre is managed by Forestry England, and staffed and maintained by volunteers